abdoitman/ECG-Signal-Analysis/README.md

 # ECG Signal Analysis
-Used MATLAB to clean an ECG signal and extract useful information about it.
+Used MATLAB to clean an ECG signal and extract useful information from it.

 ## Main Points
   1. Removed unwanted low frequncy noise caused by the movement of the patient during the measurement by **applying a high pass filter**.